MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/active-directory-replication-event-id-2087.md

 Requirements:

-- Membership in Enterprise Admins, or equivalent, is the minimum required to complete the DNS tests.
+- Membership in Enterprise Admins, or equivalent, is the minimum requirement to complete the DNS tests.
 Review details about using the appropriate accounts and group memberships at [Local and Domain Default Groups](/previous-versions/orphan-topics/ws.10/dd728026(v=ws.10)).
 - Tool: Dcdiag.exe
 - Operating system: any supported versions of Windows Server or client with Remote Server Administration Tools (RSAT)